Email Calls-To-Action: Six Guidelines For Conversions

 C. Placement:

-Above vs. Below the Fold: Test the impact of placing CTAs above or below the email’s fold to determine the optimal location for your audience.
+Above vs. Below the Fold: Measure the impact of CTAs above or below the fold of your email to see which spot is most beneficial to your readers.

 Make it Mobile-Friendly